EnterpriseDB/tpa/docs/src/platform-bare.md

 You can specify the `public_ip`, `private_ip`, or both for any instance.

-TPAexec uses these IP addresses in two ways: first, to ssh to the instance to execute commands during deployment; and second, to set up communications within the cluster, e.g., for `/etc/hosts` or to set `primary_conninfo` for Postgres.
+TPA uses these IP addresses in two ways: first, to ssh to the instance to execute commands during deployment; and second, to set up communications within the cluster, e.g., for `/etc/hosts` or to set `primary_conninfo` for Postgres.